elchericito/prive-docs/README.md

 # 👋 Welcome to Prive

 {% hint style="info" %}
 Use the navigation bar on the left to find answers to your questions.
 Can't find what you are looking for?
-Send our support team a note in your Prive in-app support chat or email cs@tryprive.com.
+Send our support team a note in your Recurly Commercein-app support chat or email cs@tryprive.com.
 {% endhint %}

 ## Get Started